 - A. Rule Making Authority.
 The rules adopted by the Board are part of a larger body of state agency rules that are collected and published by the Office of the Secretary of State as the Texas Administrative Code (TAC).
 Board rules are codified under Title 19, Part I, of the TAC.
 Title 19 is Education, and Part I is the Texas Higher Education Coordinating Board.
 The Board may adopt new rules or abolish or amend existing rules. - B. Rule Making Process.
 The rulemaking process is primarily governed by Chapter 2001 of the Texas Government Code and is designed to permit and encourage stakeholder participation in rule making.
 The Agency also utilizes Chapter 2008 of that Code when it engages in negotiated rulemaking.
 The process shall follow Board rules, Chapter 1, Subchapter A, Rule 1.14.
 Rules that have been developed through negotiated rulemaking process are not considered by a Board committee before being considered by the full Board. - C. Rule Review Process.
-In accordance with Texas Government Code, §2001.039, the Board shall review its rules every four years to ensure that statutory authority and the reasons for the rules continue to exist. - D. Filing Non-Substantive Rule Corrections with the Secretary of State.
+In accordance with Texas Government Code, §2001.039, the Board shall review its rules every four years to ensure that statutory authority and the reasons for the rules continue to exist. - D. Stakeholder Participation in Rule Making.
+As part of the Board's rulemaking process, stakeholder input shall be sought on draft Board rules, as appropriate.
+In certain cases, the agency shall also engage in the negotiated rulemaking process in the development of proposed rules.
+The process shall follow Board rules, Chapter 1, Subchapter A, Rule 1.14. - D. Filing Non-Substantive Rule Corrections with the Secretary of State.
 The Commissioner of Higher Education or the Commissioner's designee may approve and file with the Secretary of State non-substantive corrections to the Board's rules.
 Non-substantive rule corrections may include typographical, grammatical, referencing, or spelling errors and technical edits to comply with Texas Register style and format requirements.